zsytssk/rivercarro/README.md

   -outer-padding  Set the padding around the edge of the layout area in
                   pixels.
 (Default 6)

-  The following commands may be sent to rivertile at runtime:
+  The following commands may also be sent to rivercarro at runtime:

   -main-location  Set the initial location of the main area in the
                   layout.
 (Default left)